saifkhichi96/basic-sat/Readme.md

 ## How to Run
 The project can be run in a number of different modes.
 To run the project:
-1) Clone the repository to your local filesystem using `git clone https://github.com/sfllhkhan95/basic-sat.gut basic-sat`.
+1) Clone the repository to your local filesystem using `git clone https://github.com/sfllhkhan95/basic-sat.git`.
 2) Change current directory using `cd basic-sat`.

 ### Interactive Mode